Jamming transition in kinetically constrained models with reflection symmetry: Concluding remarks

 \section{Concluding remarks}

-The main achievement of this work is the presentation of a direction-free KCM that exhibits a freezing transition on the square lattice.
-We conjecture by numerical experiments that the singular behaviour at the freezing transition does not belong to the TBF class \cite{TBF,Toninelli2,Toninelli3,Schwarz,Toninelli0}.
+The main achievement of this work is the presentation of a KCM with the \rd{reflection} symmetry that exhibits a freezing transition on the square lattice.
+Further, we conjecture by numerical experiments that the singular behaviour at the freezing transition does not belong to the {\it spiral} class \cite{Toninelli2,Toninelli3}.
 Lastly, we comment on future studies in the following text.

-First, since we have focused on the limiting case $T \to 0$, it is not clear what happens in finite temperature cases.
-With regard to this problem, we note that the transition point above which frozen particles appear is independent of temperature because it is determined for each initial configuration, while the equilibrium density depends on temperature.
-Then, if frozen particles are not involved in an equilibrium configuration, the system might not reach the equilibrium configuration and remain trapped in a freezing state.
-Here, numerical simulations indicate that the fraction of frozen particles changes discontinuously at the transition point and that the fraction above the transition point is always more than $0.5$, which is an upper bound of equilibrium densities for any $T$.
-Therefore, we conjecture that a freezing transition occurs at the transition point independent of the temperature.
-This conjecture will be confirmed in a future study.